sami-badawi/visionql/README.md

 TypeScript make is easier and safer to write query against the response.

 The goal is that VisionQL should have several backends.
 Next backend is going to be TensforFlow.js.
-Each backend will return a result in josn.
+Each backend will return a result in json.
-VisionQL should know the result types for all of the backends.
+VisionQL should have TypeScript definitions for all of the backends.
 This will make it easier to query an ensamble of computer vision models.

 # How To Run #